 The Different Types of Groynes

 Groynes are human-made structures that protrude perpendicularly from coastal shorelines.
 Their purpose is to disrupt the natural flow of water and prevent sediment from moving away from the area.
 Put more simply: they serve to limit erosion.
 Engineers may design them to act alone or together with other protective structures, such as retaining walls, which provide a defense against head-on water movements.
 Groynes also exist in manifold forms because several materials and design approaches can prove effective in diverse environments.
-We’ll explain the different types of groynes that you may decide to construct to combat erosion in a given project.
+We’ll explain the advantages and the different types of available that you’ll need to know to limit erosion in any given project.

 Stone groynes are among some of the more straightforward groynes to build because separate, irregularly-shaped rocks in a rough formation comprise them.
 This means that it is possible for builders to source the stone materials from the leftovers of other construction projects since it does not need a pristine appearance nor components with precise dimensions.
 Due to the fact that the rocks have spaces between them, stone groynes are highly capable of soaking up the strength of waves, as they take in and disperse the force in addition to blocking it outright.